 What is Cyber Insurance

-Cyber insurance also referred to as cyber liability insurance, can protect your company against any monetary or legal losses arising from a cyber-incident that compromises security.
-Cyber insurance will assist in the aftermath and damage restoration procedure if private client or customer data is compromised and taken.
+Cyber insurance, also known as cyber liability insurance, can protect your company against any monetary or legal losses arising from a cyber-incident that compromises security.
+It will also assist in the aftermath and damage restoration procedure in the event that private client or customer data is compromised and taken.

 What Does Cyber Insurance Cover For Small Business

-For a broad range of costs and liabilities that may arise from cyber-attacks, cyber insurance is essential.
+Cyber insurance is essential for a broad range of costs and liabilities that may arise from cyberattacks.
 The following services and recovery costs are usually covered by cyber insurance:

 - Notifying anyone whose personal data is impacted.